dr-mushtaq/Machine-Learning/Supervised Learning with scikit_learn/Chapter1-Classification/Top Supervised Learning Algorithms in Scikit-Learn-Supervised learning with scikit-learn.md

 <img src="https://github.com/dr-mushtaq/Machine-Learning/blob/master/Supervised%20Learning%20with%20scikit_learn/Chapter1-Classification/33346d3c-afee-4069-a36e-9ccee57c783a_506x640.jpg"></a>
 </p>

-# **Why NLP is so important?**

-By now we have to work with a huge amount of data.
-In Machine Learning we mainly work with those numerical values.
-How we can get some actions on text data like news reports, social media comments and posts, and customer reviews in the online stores?
-We can use Natural language processing techniques to do that..Not only that, Even now we have made daily work easier by using applications made from NLP.
-Summarization applications, spell checker applications, and machine translations are some of them .

-Computers and machines are great at working with tabular data or spreadsheets.
-However, human beings generally communicate in words and sentences, not in the form of tables.
-Much information that humans speak or write is unstructured.
-So it is not very clear for computers to interpret such.
-In natural language processing (NLP), the goal is to make computers understand the unstructured text and retrieve meaningful pieces of information from it

-Well NLP is cool and stuff, but how can we leverage it to improve our businesses more efficiently?
-How it could differ from the more traditional techniques?”
-[5].As we have said before, NLP allows machines to effectively understand and manipulate human languages.
-With that, you will be able to automate a lot of tasks and improve their rapidity and scale, like data labeling, translation, customer feedback, and text analysis.
-Applying NLP to real-world cases and not just for research purposes, will bring a significant competitive advantage to many businesses.

 # **Scikit-Learn Overview**

 Scikit-Learn is a powerful and easy-to-use library for machine learning in Python.
 It provides a wide range of algorithms and tools for various tasks, including classification.
 Some of the key features of Scikit-Learn include: